Transport coffee tax free

 - by a registered consignor in Germany.

-- In this case, the coffee can be exported either directly or via the territory of further EU member states.
+- The coffee may be exported either directly or through the territory of other EU member states.

 Requirements

-- You can transport coffee under tax suspension under certain conditions if you have a tax warehouse or are a registered consignor.
-For both, you need an authorization from the main customs office.
+- You may transport coffee under tax suspension under certain conditions if you have a tax warehouse or are a registered consignor.
+For both, you need authorization from the Main Customs Office.

-- You must notify the customs administration of every shipment of coffee within the German tax territory or provide evidence of shipments to and from other EU member states and third countries.
-You must keep regular records for this purpose.
+- You must report every shipment of coffee within the German tax territory to the customs authorities or provide proof of shipments to and from other EU member states and to third countries.
+To do this, you must keep regular records.

 -